 - BA in Environmental Studies: Ecosystems

-- Internship opportunities are available at a variety of local agencies such as the Broome County Health Department and Binghamton University Nature Preserve.
+- Internship opportunities are available at a variety of local agencies such as the Broome County Health Department, Broome County Parks and Recreation, Volunteers Improving Neighborhood Environments (VINES), New York Network for a Sustainable Tomorrow (NYNEST) and Binghamton University Nature Preserve.

 - Students can intern in their hometown, county, state and federal agencies such as the National Park Service or the EPA, or with nonprofit groups.

 - Students also have numerous opportunities to work in the field.
 Students do fieldwork as part of labs, discussion section or research projects.

 Some courses to consider in your first year:

 - ENVI 101 - Humans & Ecological Environ